biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

     Command: 3

-    How many files do you want to anonymize?
+    How many files do you want to analyze?
 1
     1) Filename: demo2

 Analyzer results saved into `analyzer-results/` folder (analyzer-results/demo2-results.txt) will be